The Document Foundation

 The Board of Directors will be able to change the composition of the Certification Committee at any time.

-Is able to coordinate the migration process from a proprietary office suite to LibreOffice, or a large deployment of LibreOffice, working with the customer to manage the change in all aspects (integration, development of macros and templates, training and support) in order to have a smooth transition.
+Is able to coordinate the migration process from a proprietary office suite to LibreOffice, or a large deployment of LibreOffice, working with the customer to manage the change in all aspects (analisys, communication, integration, development of macros and templates, training, deployment and support) in order to have a smooth transition.

 Is able to teach the use of LibreOffice at basic, intermediate or advanced level, by defining the syllabus, creating the training materials and providing the hands-on training.

 Certification criteria are based on the Training Protocol, which is considered a reference document for all trainings.

 Is able to handle basic customer issues, gathering the information and determining the issue by analyzing the symptoms and figuring out the underlying problem.
 Technical support specialists in this group typically handle straightforward and simple problems like verifying the proper hardware and software set up, and assisting with application menus.

 In a corporate environment, the goal of this group is to handle 70%-80% of the user problems before finding it necessary to escalate the issue to L2 support.